-The teaching staff consists of 151 permanent members with 30 Professors and 11 Senior Professors, 58 Senior Lecturers, 51 Lecturers and 1 Senior Research officer.
-Several special units have forged ahead in research and these include the Human Genetics Unit, the Diabetic Research Unit, and the Health Systems Research Unit.
+The teaching staff consists of 157 permanent members with 10 Senior Professors, 35 Professors, 5 Associate Professors, 60 Senior Lecturers, and 47 Lecturers.
+In addition to the departments, the Faculty also has several units related to student teaching, including the Family Medicine Unit and the Virtual and Distance Learning Centre.
 The Faculty's main teaching hospital is the Colombo Group of Hospitals that includes the National Hospital of Sri Lanka, De Soysa Maternity Hospital, Castle Street Hospital for Women and the Lady Ridgeway Children's Hospital.
+Curriculum support is also provided by the Audio-Visual Unit, IT Unit, Language Unit, Simulation Centre, the Quality Assurance Cell, and the Curriculum Implementation Unit.